sonatype-nexus-community/auditjs/README.md

-  --json, -j       Set output to JSON                                  [boolean] --xml, -x        Set output to JUnit XML format                      [boolean] --whitelist, -w  Set path to whitelist file                           [string]
+  --json, -j       Set output to JSON                                  [boolean] --xml, -x        Set output to JUnit XML format                      [boolean] --whitelist, -w  Set path to whitelist file                           [string] --clear          Clears cache location if it has been set in config
 ```

 ### Nexus IQ Server Usage